osrf/gazebo_tutorials/hydrodynamics/tutorial.md

 kg/m^3, so it floats at equilibrium unless disturbed by other forces.

 ### Lift and Drag
-The submarine propellers are constructed so that
+The submarine propellers are constructed so that spinning the propeller joint generates drag forces in forward direction.

+For each propeller blade, the lift and drag forces are applied at the center of pressure of the blade, approximately 70% of the radius from the center of the propeller along the axis of the blade.

+(( picture ))